This post is sponsored by REI. All opinions are my own.

 8. Sunscreen/Insect Repellent

 For sure one of the most important summer travel essentials for kids.
 This is our favorite sunblock for kids – it’s a mineral sunblock that blends and protects so well (and is reef safe).
 It also comes in stick and spray form.
 I also really love this mineral sunscreen (that also smells amazing).
-I personally love this facial sunscreen to go under makeup, and this brush on mineral sunscreen is great for refreshing over makeup during the day.
+I personally love this facial sunscreen to go under makeup.
 We always have this in our vehicle for summer adventures and on our summer road trip packing list.

 When we’re in very buggy areas (or in areas where mosquitoes have a greater risk of carrying disease), we always use this Deet-based lotion repellent.
 It works super well and stays on for a long time.
-When we’re not as worried about diseased mosquitoes, we typically use this kind.
+When we’re not as worried about diseased mosquitoes, we really like this kind because it’s very effective, gentler on skin, and doesn’t smell.
+In places where bugs are more aggressive, we really love using these insect head nets to keep them off our faces and to be more comfortable when outside.
+They work great!

 9. Warm Sleeping Bags & Blankets